nothings/stb/tests/caveview/README.md

 Partly because converting from minecraft data is expensive.

-Here is the approximate breakdown of an older version of this executable and lib that did the building single-threaded, and was a bit slower at building mesh data.
+Here is the approximate breakdown of an older version of this executable and lib that did the building single-threaded.

 *       25%   loading & parsing minecraft files (4/5ths of this is my zlib)
 *       18%   converting from minecraft blockids & lighting to stb blockids & lighting